Chart Color Schemes

 Cootamundra features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 65.9% of all households, including 20.4% couples with children, 34.7% couples without children, and 10.1% single parent families.
-Non-family households comprise the remaining 34.1%, with lone person households at 32.3% and group households making up 1.7%.
+Family households constitute 65.9 percent of all households, including 20.4 percent couples with children, 34.7 percent couples without children, and 10.1 percent single parent families.
+Non-family households account for the remaining 34.1 percent, with lone person households at 32.3 percent and group households comprising 1.7 percent of the total.
 The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households